stephenhouser/office-pi-display/README.md

 # office-pi-display

-NodeJS Script to generate 320x480 display for Raspberry Pi in my office
+Python2 script to generate 320x480 display for Raspberry Pi in my office.

+This script reads data from a connected OneWire temperature sensor and displays its value (in F) on the PiTFT screen.

 ![Sample generated image](display.png)